-Shopping for a dress can become a tricky and exhausting process.
-There are so many styles, silhouettes, and stores to explore.
-Once you buy a dress, you will likely need a few fittings and some alterations to ensure a perfect fit.
+Shopping for a dress can be a challenging and exhausting process with many styles, silhouettes, and stores to navigate through.
+After purchasing a dress, you’ll likely need a few fittings and some alterations to ensure it fits perfectly.

 Given that most dresses are sold in standard sizes, you are most likely going to need a few alterations after purchasing one.
 These alterations will not only make the dress fit better, but they can also personalize the dress for you.